alvarosabu/alvarosaburido/README.md

 I'm Alvaro, I create creative content and contribute to open source mainly related to Front-end and IoT (Internet of Things).
 I'm passionate about coding, UI/UX, electronics & love to keep learning and sharing knowledge in the community.

-I like to write a lot, mustly technical articles, you can see a full list here [blog](https://alvarosaburido.com/blog).
+I like to write a lot, mostly technical articles, you can see a full list here [blog](https://alvarosaburido.com/blog).
 If you find usefull what I write give some ♥  on [DEV.to/alvarosaburido](https://dev.to/alvarosaburido)

 🔭 I’m currently working as Front-End Software Engineer at [Netcentric](https://github.com/Netcentric) also doing Frontend Events and `Vue.js` Badge Keeper